syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Adding exit animation effect

-By default, when we add the common animation effects for both entrance and exit types, animation got applied with entrance effect.
+When you add common animation effects for both entrance and exit types, animation is applied with entrance effect by default.
 The following code example demonstrates how to set exist type animation for a slide.

 {% tabs %}